Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experimental Setting Details

 For GPT2-XL, We can determine this from the time dimension.
 GPT-2 was released in 2019, but the MATH and GSM8k datasets were released in 2021, so they are unlikely to appear in the pre-training data.
 However, for Llama2-7B, due to the closed-source data, we cannot confirm which data the model used in the pre-training phase, so we cannot fully determine whether the selected dataset was OOD for the model from a data perspective.

-Therefore, we argue that a dataset can be considered OOD when it is beyond the capability of the base model as claimed by prior work \citep{sun2024trustllm,liu2023trustworthy}.
-We test all ten datasets we select as the OOD data in the pre-trained Llama2-7B and GPT2-XL model, and Table \ref{tab:ood_selection} shows the results.
+Therefore, we argue that a dataset can be considered OOD when it is beyond the capability of the base model as claimed by prior work \colorcitep{sun2024trustllm,liu2023trustworthy}.
+We test all ten datasets we select as the OOD data in the pre-trained Llama2-7B and GPT2-XL model, and Table \colorref{tab:ood_selection} shows the results.
 We find that GPT2-XL cannot handle any of the ten mathematical reasoning tasks, and Llama2-7B performs with very low accuracy.
 Therefore, from a capability standpoint, we can ensure that these datasets are OOD for these two GLMs.